EVERYONE 5 YEARS AND OLDER CAN GET VACCINATED NOW.

 The Powell River COVID Vaccination Clinic is located through the upper entrance of the Powell River Recreation Complex for:

-- Anyone 12 years and older can drop in for their first and second dose, no appointment is necessary.
+- Anyone 5 years and older can drop-in for their first or second dose, no appointment necessary.

 - Anyone who has been notified that they are eligible for their third dose can also book.